Karunabist/learning/README.md

 	- Note: If No sign +,- then it is from both side
 	- Both side: Analyze from both side and approach near if the limit from both side is nearly same then that is answer.
 Otherwise unbounded/ doesn't exist
 	- One Side: Analyze from only one side
-	- Try to remove divisible term, which try to generate 0/0
+	- Try to remove divisible term, which try to generate Indeterminate form(0/0)

     - [X] [Limit Introduction: Approaching from both side(left or right) but not exact at that point](https://www.khanacademy.org/math/differential-calculus/dc-limits/dc-limits-intro/v/introduction-to-limits-hd)
 	- [X] [Estimating limit values from graphs/function: Both Side](https://www.khanacademy.org/math/differential-calculus/dc-limits/dc-limits-from-graphs/v/limits-from-graphs)